AshR-03/Buffer-Data-System-For-Roblox-Studio/README.md

 [![A NEW way to SAVE PLAYER DATA In Roblox Studio](https://img.youtube.com/vi/ArnSFrDSJvE/hqdefault.jpg)](https://www.youtube.com/watch?v=ArnSFrDSJvE&t=0s)

 **A NEW way to SAVE PLAYER DATA In Roblox Studio**

+## Local Project Installation Guide

+ - Download and open the `dataSystem.rbxl` file from this repository from your local computer. `ServerScriptService` will contain the code required to run the data module.
+ - Copy the folder containing the package, and paste it into `ServerScriptService` of your Current Roblox Studio Environment.